Tuesday, October 8, 2024

 This new track seems like a continuation and deepening of Nyctelios in Atheron, so The Nameless Mist might be a good way to end the four track album, sharing the function of bookends with the Esoterrexus track.
 But that has yet to be determined, as I'm still in the midst of this album's construkction.

 Nyctelios in Atheron has its origins from the raw demo track Dominion, put out on Thornswrath's Soundcloud channel.
 This track has been classified as a 'glitch poetics' drone track, pretty much.
 It has its own logo that I designed with the help of various ai algorithms to produce something alien & surrealistic.
+[The Nameless Mist will have been added to my Soundcloud page, in time.]

 This would make for a nice gatefold cover layout for a double LP in the dark glitch ambient scene.